-For whatever reason you are considering setting up on your own account, the following pages are intended as an aide-mémoire of some of the things you should consider.
-We hope you find them useful.
+For whatever reason you are considering setting up on your own account, the following information is intended as an aide-mémoire of some of the things you should consider.
+We hope you find this useful.

 Are you setting up on your own or are you setting up jointly with others, or do you think you will introduce business associates in the future?
 Whichever it is you will need to think about your own business structure, after all, if you cannot get it right for yourself, how will you advise your clients of the future?

 Once decided, just as it is important to set out your terms with clients, do write an agreement between you and your partners or shareholders, just in case things do not go as planned and in readiness for the day when you can close up those tax books for the last time and head off into retirement.